 So here I am, standing on the beach, right in front of the sea.
 The waves are gently touching my toes and my eyes are trying to spot something in this never-ending blue abyss.
 What exactly?
 I don’t know.
 My mind wanders along with my eyes.
 Thinking about what’s the whole point of living.
 5, 10, 30

-So, what’s the who point of this life thing?
-What is the meaning of life?
+So, what’s the point of this thing called life?
+What is the meaning?
 And why the hell finding meaning in life is so difficult?

 In general, getting access to the essential things in life is fairly easy: Everyone with a regular IQ can get a decent job, earn money, get a small place to live, acquire food, obtain few pieces of clothes, and possibly a vehicle to move from one point to another.

 But are they really enough to feed our minds?
 To satisfy our emotional hunger?

 As you already guessed it, in this post I will explain in details what I think it is the meaning of our existence on this planet.
 My personal version.

 I know, you’re probably tired of articles and books about meaning, life’s purpose, what should I do with my life and etc. Worry not my internet friends, I’m tired of the same things as well.
 That’s why it took me a while to write this piece of content.
 To be sure I won’t share the same things everyone else is talking about.
 At least I hope.

 The Meaning of life from a biological standpoint